marian-babik/ipv6_flow_label/README.md

 ***UDP details***

-UDP works the same way for the client, but not on the server (reflection is TCP only feature), however UDP has a simpler interface and it’s easier to get access to the ancillary data when overriding default calls (sendto/recvfrom).
+UDP works the same way for the client, but not on the server (reflection is TCP only feature), however UDP has a simpler interface and it’s easier to get access to the ancillary data when using recvfrom() call.

-UDP client/server examples are using ancillary data to set/get/change/reflect labels as needed.
+UDP server is using ancillary data to set/get/change/reflect labels as needed.

-***SYSCTL settings***
+***sysctl settings***
 https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt

 ```